 As a Lincoln Military Housing Preventative Maintenance Technician II , you will perform general and preventative maintenance repairs in a multi-family residential community.
 You will operate building systems and related equipment and tools to complete tasks to Lincoln Military Housing's quality standards.
-Your role requires the ability to effectively communicate, perform quality work in a safe manner and deliver on our mission of providing exemplary service in accordance with Lincoln Military Housing's quality customer satisfaction standards.
+Your role will require your ability to effectively communicate, perform quality work in a safe manner and deliver on our mission of providing exemplary service in accordance with Lincoln Military Housing's quality customer satisfaction standards.

 Your Responsibilities include, but not limited to:

-Typical responsibilities: troubleshoot, repair and install new electrical fixtures, switches, breakers, and receptacles; Prepare and finish all interior and exterior surfaces; move, install, replace household appliances; install, repair, and replace drywall, counters and cabinetry.
+Typical responsibilities include: troubleshoot, repair and install new electrical fixtures, switches, breakers, and receptacles; Prepare and finish all interior and exterior surfaces; move, install, replace household appliances; install, repair, and replace drywall, counters and cabinetry.

 With limited guidance, troubleshoots and performs preventative and routine maintenance, installation and repairs on a variety of building systems and appliances, including, plumbing, HVAC, painting, carpentry, appliance repair and electrical.

 Applies proficient skills in two or more of the following trades: electrical, carpentry, plumbing, HVAC, painting, appliance repair, etc. to ensure quality maintained homes and community.

 With limited direction, performs installations, service repairs, and preventative maintenance tasks, in homes, common areas, grounds and community.

 With limited direction, completes resident-requested repairs and services within the required timeframe (24 hours).

 May be required to complete all assigned maintenance work on vacant homes within LMH standards.